Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Robert J. Willett - Cognex Corp.

 Yeah.
-Hi, Jeremy (45:47).
+Hi, Jeremy.
 So, it's Rob again.
 I think as I said to a previous caller, we really see a broad range of applications that mirror, in general, our end user profile.
 So, mostly consumer electronics where applications can be very varied but they might be looking at components that are not correctly attached to products.

 They might be looking for problems like loose screws or screws getting into cavities, where lithium-ion batteries might be being inserted by robots.
 Those kinds of applications.
 They can be doing connector inspections.
 So, these kind of applications are quite widespread and increasingly a valuable I think, in terms of what we can provide for our customers.